opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

    If a specific Device Type doesn't exist for the device, it must be created, which is detailed in the NetBox documentation, or ask the OPs team for help.

+9. Add Services to the management server:

+    * name: ``dns``
+      protocol: UDP
+      port: 53

+    * name: ``tftp``
+      protocol: UDP
+      port: 69

+   These are used by the DHCP and DNS config to know which servers offer a dns service and tftp.

-9. Set the MAC address for the physical interfaces on the device.
+10. Set the MAC address for the physical interfaces on the device.

    You may also need to add physical network interfaces if  aren't already created by the Device Type.
 An example would be if additional add-in network cards were installed.

-10. Add any virtual interfaces to the Devices.
+11. Add any virtual interfaces to the Devices.
 When creating a virtual interface, it should have it's ``label`` field set to the physical network interface that it is assigned